13 results

 -

-Heroes' Square Heroes' Square is one of Budapest's most famous and most visited public squares, marking the end of Andrássy Avenue and serving as the gateway to City Park.
-Together with the Millennium Monument, the square is one of the most important symbols of Hungarian statehood and historical memory in Budapest, and along with Andrássy Avenue, it forms part of the city's UNESCO World Heritage site.
-Magyarország, 1146 Budapest, Hősök tere -
+Heroes' Square Heroes' Square is one of Budapest's most famous and most visited public spaces, marking the end of Andrássy Avenue and serving as the gateway to City Park.
+Together with the Millennium Monument, the square is one of the most important symbols of Hungarian statehood and historical memory in Budapest, and along with Andrássy Avenue, it is part of the Budapest World Heritage Site.
+Magyarország, 1146 Budapest, Hősök tere

 Hungarian National Museum The National Museum is much more than just an exhibition space: it is one of the central sites of Hungarian historical memory.
 During the 1848–49 revolution and war of independence, the square in front of the museum and the Museum Garden were important political and community venues, and later the building also housed the upper house of parliament.
 Today, the museum symbolises the preservation of national heritage, the transmission of historical knowledge, and the nurturing of collective memory.
 Magyarország, 1088 Budapest, VIII. kerület, Múzeum körút 14-16